dac92submit/dac92/readme.md

 ## Adjusting Test Parameters

-To experiment with different bandwidth utilization metrics, modify the following parameters in `BandwidthTest.v`:
+To experiment with different bandwidth utilization metrics, modify the following parameters in `helloworld.c`:

 - **`transfer_per_cmd`**: Adjust this parameter to set the number of transfers per command.
 - **`page_size`**: Set this to different values for page size alignment.
 The values `1<<14` and `1<<13` are recommended for optimal column-aligned page size.